Phase transitions induced by standard and predetermined measurements in transmon arrays: Analytical results for trajectory-averaged observables

 where ${\alpha_1,\alpha_2,...,\alpha_L}$ are the boson number subspace projected at each site.
 For obtaining the bi-orthogonal basis, we have made use of a different notation which eases the calculations, such that the composite basis for $L \geq 2$ should be understood as

 where $i,j,k,l$ refer to the different blocks of the enlarged space, which arise from the \textit{kets} and \textit{bras} of the two replicas.
-As regards the perturbation theory, we will use the state of Eq.~\eqref{biortogonal1_ground} in Eq.~\eqref{perturbation_correction}, considering inner products with states from Eq.~\eqref{biortogonal1_states} excluding the other bi-orthogonal ground state of Eq.~\eqref{biortogonal2_ground} when necessary.
+As regards the perturbation theory, we will use the state of Eq.~\eqref{biortogonal1_ground} in Eq.~\eqref{perturbation_correction} as the non-degenerate ground state, considering inner products with states from Eq.~\eqref{biortogonal1_states} excluding the other bi-orthogonal ground state of Eq.~\eqref{biortogonal2_ground} when necessary.